 Fred’s behavioural report that John had on file, was obtained only a few months before he was confronted by this challenge, and the report simply confirmed his understanding of Fred’s behaviour.
 Fred seemed to be quite an outgoing person who was competitive and decisive but also had persuasive and friendly traits in his style.

-In a chance meeting with one of Extended DISC’s affiliates, John explained Fred’s case to our affiliate who suggested he should obtain a FinxS Behavioural Report as he suspected there could have been an emotional reason for the change in Fred’s style.
-Our affiliate also explained that Extended DISC Reports were based on an individual’s unconscious style and compared this natural style with an individual’s conscious style (or work role).
+In a chance meeting with one of Extended DISC’s resellers, John explained Fred’s case to our reseller who suggested he should obtain a FinxS Behavioural Report as he suspected there could have been an emotional reason for the change in Fred’s style.
+Our reseller also explained that Extended DISC Reports were based on an individual’s unconscious style and compared this natural style with an individual’s conscious style (or work role).
 The report John had on file recognised only Fred’s conscious style, or his work style with no attempt to dig deeper into Fred’s unconscious style.

 It was therefore important to understand Fred’s true natural unconscious style, and this was defined by a FinxS Report.